chenchih/TechNote/CheatNote/README.md

 - `Reset`: Primarily used to move the branch pointer (HEAD) to a specific commit, effectively undoing commits on the current branch.
 Options like --hard can also discard changes, potentially rewriting history
 	- `hard`: Undo everything (commits, staging, working directory) back to the specified point.
-	- `soft`: Move back to uncommit (changes are staged, ready to commit again).
+	- `soft`: Move back to uncommitted (changes are staged, ready to commit again).
 	- `mixed(default)`: Move back to unstaged (changes are in the working directory, ready to be staged).
 - `restore`:  Used to undo changes in the working directory (unstaged) or to unstage files (move from staging back to working directory).
 It operates on the current working state and staging area, not directly on committed history
 - `revert`: sed to undo a specific commit by creating a new commit that reverses its changes.
 This preserves the original commit and the history, making it safe for shared branches